amrvac/amrvac/tests/hd/implosion/implosion.md

 ## Running the code

-To run with e.g. 4 processors, use
+To run with e.g. 4 processors use

     mpirun -np 4 ./amrvac -i implosion.par

+For the polytropic version, use

+    mpirun -np 4 ./amrvac -i implosion_iso.par

 # Changing the parameters